Columbus Crew / Ticket Sales

 We redesigned the Meta strategy around evergreen campaigns with rolling creative updates:

-• Shifted from short-burst flighting to an always-on campaign structure, keeping media live and building momentum throughout the season
+• Shifted from short-burst flighting to an always-on structure, keeping media live and building momentum throughout the season

 • Gave the Meta platform more runway to learn and optimize, reducing the inefficiency of repeated campaign restarts